U.S. bank stocks add to losses as regulators shutter SVB Financial

 The state regulator appointed the Federal Deposit Insurance Corp (FDIC) to dispose of SVB's assets in an episode that spilled over into other U.S. and European banks and sparked fears about hidden risks in the sector.

 While SVB's stock was halted on Friday, shares of other mid-sized U.S. banks added to recent, heavy losses.
-The S&P 500 regional banks index .SPLRCBNKS dropped 6%, bringing its loss this week to 20%.
+The S&P 500 regional banks index .SPLRCBNKS dropped 6%, bringing its loss this week to 20%, its worst week since 2009.

 SVB's crisis comes as the U.S. Federal Reserve, locked in a battle against inflation, is raising interest rates and ending an era of cheap money, exposing vulnerabilities in the market.
 Investor fears about an aggressive rate hike at the Fed's next meeting later this month were eased, however, on Friday by signs of cooling wage growth in the February jobs report.